hanakin-tan/flutter-stoptimer/README.md

-# plank_app
+# timer_app

-A new Flutter application for plank.
+A new Flutter application, stop timer.

 ## Getting Started